Worst-case convergence analysis of inexact gradient and Newton methods through semidefinite programming performance estimation: Preliminaries

 \section{Preliminaries}

-Throughout $f$ denotes a differentiable convex function with convex domain $D_f \subset \mathbb{R}^n$.
+Throughout $f$ denotes a differentiable convex function, {whose domain is denoted by $D_f \subset \mathbb{R}^n$, whereas $D$ is used to denote open sets that may not correspond to the domain of $f$}.
 We will indicate additional assumptions on $f$ as needed.
 We will mostly use the notation from the book by Renegar \cite{Renegar2001a}, for easy reference.